Walnuts. Sugar. That’s pretty much all you need to make candied walnuts! A dash of salt helps too.

 You can also double this batch if needed, though your sugar will take a little longer to caramelize.
 If you need to make more candied nuts, make them in separate batches rather than trying to make them all at once; it’s more difficult to quickly separate larger batches before the caramelized sugar starts to harden.

 Let your walnuts cool completely, then store them in an airtight container, like glass canning jar, at room temperature.
 As long as it’s not too humid where you live (which will cause the walnuts to become sticky), they should stay crunchy for at least a week.

 - 1/8 teaspoon coarse salt

-As soon as the walnuts are coated with the sugar mixture, spread them out on a rimmed baking sheet, lined either with a Silpat non-stick mat, or parchment paper.
+As soon as the walnuts are coated with the sugar mixture, spread them out on the rimmed baking sheet.
 Use two forks to separate the walnuts from each other, working very quickly.
 Sprinkle the nuts with the salt.
-Let cool completely.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Candied Walnuts on Simply Recipes.
 Thank you!Print

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.